selfdefined/web-app/11ty/definitions/nerd.md

 ## Self-Identification

-Individuals may use this term to self-identify and to indicate their extreme passionate for hobbies and interests.
+Individuals may use this term to self-identify and to indicate their extreme passion for hobbies and interests.
 Acknowledging this usage and supporting people who self-identify and reclaim this term can validate the way people perceive their passions as it relates to their identity.

 ## Issues